Alexelofu/PowerBI_Dashboards/README.md

 # PowerBI_Dashboards
-A rep for dashboards that are interactive and tell stories.
+A repo for personal projects carried out on Microsoft PowerBI.
+Projects include data cleaning, data exploration interactive dashboards that can help you derive insights.